daitangio/ping_minion/README.md

 # PingMinion

-Erlang Elixir simple library to check site availability.
-Is it my first Elixir project, so it is also a learning gym.
+Erlang Elixir simple library to check site availability via http request Is it my first Elixir project, so it is also a learning gym.